Skip to main content

 1. Home

-3. Home safety visits
+3. Home Safety Visits

-FacebookTwitterEmailWhatsappMessenger Share
+FacebookXEmailWhatsappMessenger Share

 Home safety visits

+We work closely with our communities to prevent fires.
 We offer two fire safety services to people who live in Devon and Somerset.

 Our online home fire safety check takes around 15 minutes and is a convenient way to help you look at areas of your home and provides tailored fire safety advice.